Muscle dysmorphia: Prevalence

 Prevalence estimates for muscle dysmorphia have greatly varied, ranging from 1% to 54% of men in the studied samples.
 Samples of gym members, weightlifters, and bodybuilders show higher prevalence than do samples from the general population.
 Rates even higher have been found among users of anabolic steroids.
 The disorder is rare in women but does occur, and has been noted especially in female bodybuilders who have experienced sexual assault.

 Muscle dysmorphia has been identified in China, South Africa, and Latin America.
 Nonwestern populations less exposed to western media show lower rates of muscle dysmorphia.

 History

 Muscle dysmorphia was first conceptualized by healthcare professionals in the late 1990s.
 In 2016, 50% of peer-reviewed articles on it had been published in the prior five years.

 Although muscle dysmorphia was initially viewed as anorexia nervosa's inverse—questing to be large and muscular instead of small and thin—later researchers fit the subjective experience to body dysmorphic disorder.

 The American Psychiatric Association recognized muscle dysmorphia with the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, which classifies it under body dysmorphic disorder.
-Muscle dysmorphia is absent from the International Statistical Classification of Diseases and Related Health Problems present edition, the tenth, published in 1992.
+In the ICD-11, muscle dysmorphia is classified as an index term and a subtype of body dysmorphic disorders.